Arrest warrant issued for cruise ship by US judge - NewsBreak

 Passengers told news outlets that they’ll be taken by ferry to a South Florida port Sunday.
 It was unclear how many passengers were aboard, with one news outlet reporting 300 and another, 700.
 According to the company website, the vessel can carry up to 848 passengers.

 The ship was scheduled to land in Miami on Saturday.
-But a federal judge in Miami issued an arrest warrant for the ship on Thursday, a maritime practice where a U.S. Marshal goes aboard the vessel and takes charge of it once it enters U.S. waters.IRS tips to get your tax refund fastest
+But a federal judge in Miami issued an arrest warrant for the ship on Thursday, a maritime practice where a U.S. Marshal goes aboard the vessel and takes charge of it once it enters U.S. waters.‘No refund.’
+Stranded flyers stuck in Charlotte frustrated after paying out of pocket for food, hotel accommodations

 The lawsuit was filed in a Miami federal court by Peninsula Petroleum Far East against the ship under a maritime procedure that allows actions against vessels for unpaid debts.
 The complaint says Crystal Symphony was chartered or managed by Crystal Cruises and Star Cruises, which are both sued for breach of contract for owing $4.6 million in fuel.